 8. Equipment.
-Applicants may propose to use grant funds to purchase equipment, such as computers and printers; these costs should be justified Start Printed Page 7501in the budget narrative.
+Applicants may propose to use grant funds to purchase equipment, such as computers and printers; these costs should be justified in the budget narrative.
 Costs for furniture are not allowed.

 11. Health Insurance.
-Foreign participants will be covered during their participation in the U.S. program by the ECA-sponsored Accident and Sickness Program for Exchanges (ASPE), for which the grantee must enroll them.
+Foreign participants will be covered during their participation in the U.S. program by the ECA-sponsored Accident and Sickness Program for Exchanges (ASPE).
+The grantee must notify the program office to enroll them.
 Details of that policy can be provided by the contact officers identified in this solicitation.
 The premium is paid by ECA and should not be included in the grant proposal budget.
 However, applicants are permitted to include costs for travel insurance for U.S. participants in the budget.

 14. Administrative Costs.
 Costs necessary for the effective administration of the program may include salaries for grantee organization employees, benefits, and other direct and indirect costs per detailed instructions in the Application Package.
 While there is no rigid ratio of administrative to program costs, proposals in which the administrative costs do not exceed 25% of the total requested ECA grant funds will be more competitive under the cost effectiveness and cost sharing criterion, per item V.1 below.
 Proposals should show strong administrative cost sharing contributions from the applicant, the in-country partner and other sources.

 Please refer to the Solicitation Package for complete budget guidelines and formatting instructions.